Structural analysis: Loads

 Once the dimensional requirement for a structure have been defined, it becomes necessary to determine the loads the structure must support.
 Structural design, therefore begins with specifying loads that act on the structure.
 The design loading for a structure is often specified in building codes.
 There are two types of codes: general building codes and design codes, engineers must satisfy all of the code's requirements in order for the structure to remain reliable.

 There are two types of loads that structure engineering must encounter in the design.
 The first type of loads are dead loads that consist of the weights of the various structural members and the weights of any objects that are permanently attached to the structure.
 For example, columns, beams, girders, the floor slab, roofing, walls, windows, plumbing, electrical fixtures, and other miscellaneous attachments.
 The second type of loads are live loads which vary in their magnitude and location.
 There are many different types of live loads like building loads, highway bridge loads, railroad bridge loads, impact loads, wind loads, snow loads, earthquake loads, and other natural loads.

 Analytical methods

 To perform an accurate analysis a structural engineer must determine information such as structural loads, geometry, support conditions, and material properties.
 The results of such an analysis typically include support reactions, stresses and displacements.
 This information is then compared to criteria that indicate the conditions of failure.
 Advanced structural analysis may examine dynamic response, stability and non-linear behavior.

+There are three approaches to the analysis: